-The non-profit student-run festival was established in 1990.
-It was initially a small gathering of food stalls at the University of New South Wales, and now over 38,000 people attend the event each year in its new location.
+The non-profit, student-run festival was established back in 1990.
+It was initially a small gathering of food stalls at the University of New South Wales, and now over 38,000 people attend the event each year at its new location.

-Come hungry, because the festival is also known for serving up authentic Malay dishes as well as a mixture of other cuisines found at the several stalls in the venue.
-Exotic and delicious specialties will be available such as durian products, Char Kuey Teow, grilled skewers, Nasi Goreng, Chinese sausages, savoury pancakes, and much more.
-Tourism Malaysia will also be present, ready to answer any questions you may have about visiting the country.
+Come hungry, because the festival is also known for serving authentic Malay dishes and a mixture of other cuisines found at the different stalls.
+Exotic and delicious specialties will be available; such as durian products, Char Kuey Teow, grilled skewers, Nasi Goreng, Chinese sausages, savoury pancakes, and much more.
+Tourism Malaysia will also be present, ready to answer any questions about visiting the country.

 Attendees are encouraged to join the contests at the Malaysia Festival.
 Lots of great prizes will be up for grabs.